 Every year thousands of tourists visit Pokhara to see its natural beauty and unique culture.
 The tourist travels around the country to see the new things that are so familiar to us.
-Those same old hills, rivers, valleys, lakes, mountains, ethnicity and society which are common for us whereas wondrous for them.
+Those same old hills, rivers, valleys, lakes, mountains, ethnicity and society are common for us whereas wondrous for them.
 They appreciate the beauty of our country and take back with them the memories.
 Even if our heritage, culture and natural beauty do enough to make them take the good memories, we should work harder so that they could never forget that they had visited our country and want to come again and again.
 For that, we should work on cleaning our cities and protecting our heritage and natural beauties.

 A place full of adventure, natural beauty, and a friendly environment is the one you look forward to when you are thinking about traveling.
 The perfect place which satisfies your need is Pokhara, one of the largest cities in Nepal after Kathmandu and Biratnagar.
-It lies in the center of Kaski District.
+It lies in the center of the Kaski District.
 Pokhara is probably the most beautiful place with beautiful mountain peaks eyeing down at you and immensely calm lake glimmering along the valley.
-Pokhara is a very famous tourist destined place which holds about 55.22 sq km of total area.
+Pokhara is a very famous tourist destined place that holds about 55.22 sq km of total area.
 It is located at the altitude of 727 meters to 980 meters and about 200 km west from the country’s capital Kathmandu.
 There are three mountains (Dhaulagiri, Annapurna, and Manaslu) among the world ten highest mountains of the world within 30 miles of the city.

 There are many lakes that attract tourists along with caves, gorges, and canyons.
 Interestingly many new things a traveler looks for.
 Along with that because of the various reasons the climate varies from parts to parts which are other amazing things to experience along with its historical and religious importance.
 Pokhara is full of life with luxurious resorts to expensive areas to shop in and is the most expensive city in the country with the cost of living index of 95.
 If Kathmandu is the cultural hub of Nepal, then Pokhara is the center of adventure with many things to do.
 Entertainment and nightlife are not much as most of the shops shut down at 10:30.
-On various occasion, there are different programs and concerts takes place which is a fun to be around.
+On various occasion, there are different programs and concerts takes place which is fun to be around.

 Geography and location